MEET THE TEAM

 Rita grew up on a rural property in Victoria.
 Animals of every sort have been a part of her life ever since and as a vet Rita has probably treated most species of animal you could imagine.
 Rita used to be our favourite locum vet until we convinced her to join full-time in 2010.
 Nowadays Rita has a special interest in surgery, both soft tissue and orthopaedic.
 Away from work she enjoys endurance horse riding and physiology (when she’s not looking after the inevitable menagerie of animals at home).

 Angela hails from Canada and moved to Perth (with husband Chris) to study veterinary medicine.
 She graduated from Murdoch University in 2010 and completed an Internship in General Practice the following year.
 Angela joined our team in 2017.
 Angela’s passion is soft tissue surgery, including a special interest in correcting airway problems in brachycephalic breeds.
+In 2021 Angela passed her examinations to be accepted for Membership of the Australian and New Zealand College of Veterinary Scientists in Veterinary Practice (Small Animal).
 In her spare time Angela looks after two young children, a dog, three cats and a collection of succulents.

 Elena has been a part of Wattle Grove Veterinary Hospital on and off since the mid-nineties.
 Since 2010 Elena has been our head nurse.
 Elena will often be the first point of contact for clients as she handles reception duties and answers the phones most mornings.
 Elena loves training and showing dogs, riding her standard bred horse and looking after several cats (and two adoring sons).